Stalker2106x/Vault/README.md

 # README

 Vault is a pure vanillaJS + PHP landing page for your server.
+It shows an web application grid like a smartphone layout, having each tile routed to a service you use, or used as a note.
-It uses a CMS-approach, where zero knowledge is needed to deploy the service.
+It uses a CMS-approach, where zero knowledge is needed either to use it, or to deploy it.

 ![Example](https://bitbucket.org/stalker2106/vault/raw/master/example/grid.png)

 ### How do I get set up?

-1. push the whole repository contents to your htdocs or www folder on your web server
+1. clone the whole repository contents to your htdocs or www folder on your web server
 2. TA-DA!
 Your vault is up and running.

 ### Configuring your Vault (easy)